 The amendment is effective for annual reporting periods beginning on or after January 1, 2022 with earlier adoption permitted.
-The amendments are not expected to have a material impact on the Group.
+The Group is currently assessing the impact of adapting the amendments.

-• Amendments to PFRS 9, Financial Instruments, Fees in the '10 per cent' test for derecognition of financial liabilities
+Amendments to PFRS 9, Fees in the '10 per cent' Test for Derecognition of Financial Liabilities